Eliminate 90% of Decision Interruptions and Reclaim 8 Hours a Week: Decision Protocol for $70K–$100K Operators

 ROI per hour: 572 ÷ 2.5 = 229× return on time invested

-Revenue impact: Strategic capacity restored = $100K-$300K annually (typical growth when bottleneck removed)
+Revenue impact: Strategic capacity restored to $100K–$300K annually (typical growth when the bottleneck is removed).

 Before protocol: